 Fortunately, Stitch Fix is one of the most reasonably priced clothing boxes!
 You're charged a $20 styling fee up front.
 If you keep any items, the styling fee is credited toward the cost of the items.
 If you don't keep anything, you're only out $20.
 It's a fun and easy way to expand your wardrobe without having to go shopping!

 Are you on the fence about whether or not to try Stitch Fix?
 It's a super fun way to get new clothes without spending hours at the mall or scrolling through online stores.
 Treat yourself to the exciting experience of getting a professional stylist to curate a selection of pretty new pieces for your wardrobe!

-You can even earn $25 in Stitch Fix credit for each friend or family member whom you refer to Stitch Fix.
+You can even earn $25 in credit for each friend or family member whom you refer.
 Another bonus: they earn $25 credit, too!
-It would make an awesome girls’ night if you and your bestie ordered Stitch Fix boxes and opened them at the same time.
+It would make an awesome girls' night if you and your bestie ordered boxes and opened them at the same time.

-Still not sure about Stitch Fix?
-Read my super detailed and 100% honest review of my first experience with Stitch Fix and find out if it’s right for you.
+Still not sure about signing up?
+Read my super detailed and 100% honest review of my first experience with Stitch Fix and find out if it's right for you.

 The Story Behind My Second Stitch Fix

 The box was delivered on a Saturday just as we were pulling out of our driveway.
 I was thrilled that my package came a few days early!
 However, I had to wait (patiently) until the next day to open it and see the contents.
 This waiting period was made a little easier because I peeked at my Stitch Fix delivery email which had photos of each item shipped.